NSO-developer/nso-gitbook/nso-at-a-glance.md

 At the core of NSO is the Configuration Database (CDB).
 This is a tree-structured database that is defined by a YANG schema.
 This means that all of the information stored inside of NSO is validated against the schema.

-Every transaction towards CDB exhibits [ACID](https://en.wikipedia.org/wiki/ACID) properties, which among other things means either the transaction as a whole ends up on all participating devices and in the CDB primary copy, or otherwise, the whole transaction is aborted and all changes are automatically rolled back.
+Every transaction towards CDB exhibits [ACID](https://en.wikipedia.org/wiki/ACID) properties, which among other things means either the transaction as a whole ends up on all participating devices (as well as in the NSO CDB), or otherwise, the whole transaction is aborted and all changes are automatically rolled back.

 The CDB always contains NSO's view of the complete network configuration.
 To handle out-of-band changes operations are available to check if a device is in sync, write NSO's view to the device, or read the device configuration into NSO.